dolphindb/api_python3/README.md

 * **compressMethods** a list of the compression methods used for each column.
 If unspecified, the columns are not compressed.
 The compression methods include:
     * "LZ4": LZ4 algorithm
     * "DELTA": Delta-of-delta encoding
+* - **mode**: a STRING indicating the write mode.
+It can be: "upsert" (to [upsert!](https://dolphindb.com/help/FunctionsandCommands/FunctionReferences/u/upsert!.html) the data) or "append" (to [append!](https://dolphindb.com/help/FunctionsandCommands/FunctionReferences/a/append!.html) the data).
+- **modeOption**: a list of strings indicating the optional parameters of [upsert!](https://dolphindb.com/help/FunctionsandCommands/FunctionReferences/u/upsert!.html).
+This parameter only takes effect when *mode* = "upsert".

 The following part introduces methods of `MultithreadedTableWriter` class.